surifirstpin/biplus_documentation/docs/Visualization.md

  ## Editing Options for Line Chart

-- **Show percentage**  displays percentage for each measure value in pie chart, as shown below
+- **Show percentage**  displays percentage for each measure value in pie chart.
+To enable it select as shown below

 -